jericodings/functions_ai/README.md

 ## Limitations

-The #[ai_function] macro currently does not support functions with complex control flow like loops or conditionals.
+The #[function_ai] macro currently does not support functions with complex control flow like loops or conditionals.
 It only supports simple function definitions.

 ```
-use ai_functions::ai_function;
+use function_ais::function_ai;

-#[ai_function]
+#[function_ai]
 fn add(a: i32, b: i32) -> i32 {
     a + b
 }